 ‘I don’t know how I’d have got through the sentence without my embroidery,’ one man told me, and on one of my last visits another looked up from a butterfly he was making.
 ‘The time flew by!’
 And a look of amazement crossed his face."

-Stitchers is a play written by renowned author Esther Freud and is based on the true story of Fine Cell Work Founder, Lady Anne Tree.
+Stitchers is a play written by Esther Freud and is based on the true story of Fine Cell Work Founder, Lady Anne Tree.
+It was originally performed at The Jermyn Street Theatre, 30 May - 23 June 2018.